What is Sales Performance Management?

 1. Planning and Forecasting

-Sales Planning and Forecasting is the process of defining where and when the organization can sell their products, who should sell them, and how to best meet the demand expected for those products.
+Sales Planning and Forecasting is the process of defining where and when the organization can sell its products, who should sell them, and how to best meet the demand expected for those products.

 At this stage, it is about strategic segmentation and organization of accounts and territories, while allocating sellers and teams to optimize revenue generation.
 Being effective during this process is vital to ensuring that salespeople are informed and motivated to achieve their quotas and have the information they need to reach their accounts.

-In a nutshell, planning, and forecasting boils down to setting optimal territory and quota assignments that maximize sales rep performance and help achieve better sales results.
+In a nutshell, planning, and forecasting boils down to territory management and quota management that maximize sales rep performance and help achieve better sales results.
 It also provides considerations for efficiently identifying and realigning sales territory coverage gaps or unassigned accounts to ensure that sales teams are not missing any opportunities in the marketplace.

 Challenges: